-- Plug in an external drive with at least 8GB space (preferably 12GB) as that’s how much the installer will require.
+- Plug in an external drive with at least 12GB space as that's how much the installer will require.

-- Launch Disk Utility (press Cmd + spacebar and start to type Disk Utility).
+- Launch Disk Utility (press Command + spacebar and start to type Disk Utility).

-- Select the root drive in the sidebar (the next step won't with if you only select the volume).
+- Select the root drive in the sidebar (the next step won't work if you only select the volume).